Calcium carbonate: Selection by organisms

 Organisms, such as molluscs and arthropods, have shown the ability to grow all three crystal polymorphs of calcium carbonate, mainly as protection (shells) and muscle attachments.
 Moreover, they exhibit a remarkable capability of phase selection over calcite and aragonite, and some organisms can switch between the two polymorphs.
 The ability of phase selection is usually attributed to the use of specific macromolecules or combinations of macromolecules by such organisms.

 Occurrence

 Geological sources

 Calcite, aragonite and vaterite are pure calcium carbonate minerals.
 Industrially important source rocks which are predominantly calcium carbonate include limestone, chalk, marble and travertine.

 Biological sources

 Eggshells, snail shells and most seashells are predominantly calcium carbonate and can be used as industrial sources of that chemical.
 Oyster shells have enjoyed recent recognition as a source of dietary calcium, but are also a practical industrial source.
 Dark green vegetables such as broccoli and kale contain dietarily significant amounts of calcium carbonate, but they are not practical as an industrial source.

+Annelids in the family Lumbricidae, earthworms, possess a regionalization of the digestive track called calciferous glands, Kalkdrüsen, or glandes de Morren, that processes calcium and CO2 into calcium carbonate, which is later excreted into the dirt.
+The function of these glands is unknown but is believed to serve as a CO2 regulation mechanism within the animals' tissues.
+This process is ecologically significant, stabilizing the pH of acid soils.